Can My Child Choose His or Her Own Parenting Time Schedule?

 Work with an Experienced Kane County Family Lawyer

 Working out an appropriate parenting time schedule for your children is not always easy, especially once the children are old enough to develop their own opinions about the time they spend with each parent.
 Before you begin discussing your divorce and parenting time schedule with your children, speak with an experienced Kane County family lawyer about how parenting time is determined, your rights, your children’s rights, and what to expect from the divorce process.
-Call Shaw Family Law, P.C. at 630-584-5550 today to set up your free consultation with us.
+Call Shaw Sanders, P.C. at 630-584-5550 today to set up your free consultation with us.